leeyykk/leeyykk/README.md

 ### Hi there 👋

+I'm YK, an undergraduate majoring Computer Science 🖥️ and minoring Industrial Design 🖌️ at KAIST.
+My current focus lies at the intersection of Human-AI Interaction (HAI) and education.
+Dedicated to addressing opportunity gaps, my goal is to empower learners, ensuring they don't miss out on valuable learning experiences.
+With a keen interest in optimizing student personalization, my research aims to ultimately enhance confidence levels in learning.
+I aspire to foster an environment where every student feels supported, eliminating discouragement and promoting inclusivity.

 <!--
 **leeyykk/leeyykk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.